ctm/mb2-doc/src/thanks/mb2.md

 IRC poker commands, so I leaned on the WRGPT advanced action documentation when my memory was insufficient as I created mb2's underlying protocol.

+### (Currently) Anonymous Investor #1

+In mid October, 2019, one of my friends volunteered to invest in my project.
+I have not yet asked permission to reveal this investor's name or any other details of this investment, but I do want to make it clear that this investment helped me greatly.

 ### LFromHell

 The earliest version of mb2 used IRC as an interface and LFromHell was